 Is Bed-Sharing Safe?

-In some non-Western cultures, bed-sharing is common and the number of infant deaths related to it is lower than in the West.
+In some cultures, bed-sharing is common and the number of infant deaths related to it is low.
 Differences in mattresses, bedding, and other cultural practices may account for the lower risk in these countries.

 An adult bed has many safety risks for a baby, including: